-The Committee is chaired by the Program Director who serves as a non-voting member of the committee.
-A quorum (defined as a simple majority of voting principal faculty members and the program's Clinical Coordinator) must be present to commence the Student Progress and Promotions Committee meeting.
+The committee is chaired by one of the program's directors.
+If the Program Director is not the chair, they serve as a non-voting member of the committee.
+A quorum (defined as a simple majority of the voting principal faculty committee members) must be present to commence the Student Progress and Promotions Committee meeting.